perxhealth/eslint-config-perx/README.md

 $ npm install --save-dev eslint-config-perxhealth
 ```

-### Add ESLint Config
+### Update ESLint Config

 Configure your project's ESLint config to use the newly installed package.
 At
-Perx we prefer using `.yaml` files, but there's [many ways to do so](https://eslint.org/docs/latest/use/configure/configuration-files#using-configuration-files)
+Perx we prefer using `.yaml` files, but there's [many ways to do so](https://eslint.org/docs/latest/use/configure/configuration-files#using-configuration-files).

 Create a file named `.eslintrc.yaml`.